dapovoa/dapovoa/README.md

 I then became the de facto one-man IT department.
 That meant sole ownership of everything: the SAP B1/HANA stack, all servers (on-prem/IaaS), networking, and POS systems nationwide.
 It also meant handling all vendor contracts, procurement, and-naturally-the 24/7 on-call support line for 100+ employees, which apparently didn't observe holidays.

-In my 'spare time', I built a C# reconciler to fix critical accounting errors and a Python/Puppet pipeline to automate SAFT tax submissions from SAP HANA.
+In my 'spare time', I built a C# reconciler to fix critical accounting errors and a Python pipeline to automate SAFT tax submissions from SAP HANA.
 My final act was to replace their surprisingly resilient paper-based GDPR process with a custom web application.

 I live in the terminal, enjoy wrangling databases, and get a kick out of making infrastructure predictable.
 I'm currently tackling the Kubernetes/Terraform stack-because, let's face it, containers are eating the world.